Smartphone Addiction Has Same Effect On Brain As Drug Use, Claims New Study

 “Given their widespread use and increasing popularity, the present study questions the harmlessness of smartphones, at least in individuals that may be at increased risk for developing smartphone-related addictive behaviors,” the researchers concluded.

-That said, though drug addition and smartphone usage appear to affect the brain in the same way, it has not been established whether one, such as drug abuse, have a worse outcome overall.
+That said, though drug addition and smartphone usage appear to affect the brain in the same way, it has not been established whether one, such as drug abuse, has a worse outcome overall.

 The news comes just five days before Nokia, one of the largest smartphone manufacturers on the planet, is unveiling a new lineup of phones, as was previously reported by The Inquisitr.